 Specific types of psychotherapy commonly used for dissociative disorders include:

 Therapy can be difficult, as it involves remembering and learning to deal with past trauma.
 But it can significantly help your symptoms in the long term.
-Other therapies that can help include:

 No specific medications treat dissociative disorders.
 But your provider may recommend certain medications, such as antidepressants, to treat co-occurring mental health conditions.